Kris Bryant Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks third in MLB.

-- The Marlins have a 4.17 team ERA that ranks 15th among all MLB pitching staffs.
+- The Marlins' 4.17 team ERA ranks 15th among all league pitching staffs.

-- Marlins pitchers combine to rank 14th in baseball in home runs given up (110 total, 1.1 per game).
+- Marlins pitchers combine to allow 111 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- Cueto (0-1) takes the mound for the Marlins to make his second start of the season.

-- His last time out was in relief on Sunday when the righty threw three scoreless innings against the Baltimore Orioles while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.